 Interest payments on interest-free loans will be reimbursed by the Faculty in March.
 The payment will cover interest for a 12-month period (September to August) for first- and second-year students and a 10-month period (September to July) for third-year students.
-Students who take out at least 75% of their interest-free loan amount by February 27 from their line of credit will receive interest payment for their full interest-free loan.
-Interest payment will be pro-rated for students who take out less than 75% of their interest-free loan from their line of credit by February 27.
+Students who take out at least 75% of their interest-free loan amount by February 26 from their line of credit will receive interest payment for their full interest-free loan.
+Interest payment will be pro-rated for students who take out less than 75% of their interest-free loan from their line of credit by February 26.

-Students eligible for interest-free loans are required to submit a copy of their January or February 2015 bank statement showing the amount they have taken out from their line of credit to the Faculty's Financial Aid Office by February 27.
+Students eligible for interest-free loans are required to submit a copy of their January or February 2016 bank statement showing the amount they have taken out from their line of credit to the Faculty's Financial Aid Office by February 26.
 The interest payment will be credited to the UT student account on ROSI in March.
 If the interest payment exceeds the outstanding balance on the student account, the student will receive a refund cheque for the difference.
 Students are responsible for applying these interest payments to their Scotiabank line of credit.

-It is the responsibility of each student to ensure that the outstanding balance on his or her UT student account is paid in full prior to November 15 to avoid service charges.
+It is the responsibility of each student to ensure that the outstanding balance on his or her UT student account is paid in full prior to October 15 to avoid service charges (for Fall fees only).
+See the table above for these details.
 The Student Account can be viewed on the Student Web Service at www.rosi.utoronto.ca.